codemagic-ci-cd/cli-tools/README.md

 ### Static type checks

-Huge portion of the Python source code has type hints, and all public methods or functions are expected to have type hints.
-Static type checks of the source code are performed using [Mypy](http://mypy-lang.org/) from repository root by running
+A huge portion of the Python source code has type hints, and all public methods or functions are expected to have type hints.
+Static type checks of the source code are performed using [Mypy](http://mypy-lang.org/) from the repository root by running

 ```shell
 poetry run mypy src